danielenapo/AI_unibo/Obsidian Uni/Machine Learning/Supervised Learning/Classification/Decision Trees.md

 Here's their content:
 ![[Pasted image 20230117124006.png]]

 # Tree generation
 ## Entropy
-DTs make their decision based on entropy in information theory (Shennon) Given a source X with v possible values, and $p_j$ the probability for the j-th value, the entropy of source X is:
+DTs make their decision based on entropy in information theory (Shannon) Given a source X with v possible values, and $p_j$ the probability for the j-th value, the entropy of source X is:
 $H(x)= -\sum_{j}^{v} p_{j}log_{2}(p_j)$
 - high entropy=uncertainty, probabilities are similar (infinite for equiprobability)